Chisholm Trail 150th Anniversary

 We also encourage you to visit Ruth Monro Augur's Murals inside the Garfield County Courthouse, just one block north of "The Trail."
 These murals were painted in the 1930s and portrays a fascinating depiction of life in this region from before white men lived on the Plains through the Great Land Run of 1893 and includes a mural of the Chisholm Trail.
 Click on the link to learn more about these fabulous murals.

 The Enid Welcome Center has Chisholm Trail 150 memorabilia available, including a custom coin, handcrafted wood ornaments and stoneware mugs marking this historic anniversary.
 Also available is "Guardian of the Chisholm Trail," a documentary DVD and audio travel guide CD featuring Bob Klemme and the Chisholm Trail as it passed through what is now Garfield County.
 We're located at 201 W Garriott.

 Visit ChisholmTrail150.org, a website dedicated to detailing the history of the Chisholm Trail and promoting all the special events and attractions up and down the trail in 2017.
-And check back here often as Chisholm Trail events in and near Enid are listed at the bottom of this page.
+And check back here often as Chisholm Trail events in and near Enid are listed and will be updated regularly at the bottom of this page.

 CT150-related activities in & around Enid

 Feb.
 24-March 25 - Trappings of the Cherokee Strip Art Show and Sale, Cherokee Strip Regional Heritage Center.

 March 1-TFN - Bridging the Chisholm Trail through Indian Territory, Chisholm Trail Museum, Kingfisher